Homosexuality and the Anglican Communion: Church of South India

 The Church of South India, although divided in opinion like many Anglican provinces, has many outspoken clergy in favour of rights for same-sex couples.
 "The Church of South India (CSI) [is] a relatively liberal Protestant church which has, since 1984, allowed women to become pastors.
 'CSI has been liberal on these issues.
 It has taken up issues of gender, dalits and landlessness.
 It has to address the issue of sexual minorities too'."
+Since 2012, some dioceses have confirmed that transgender persons may be ordained priests.

-In 2009, Christopher Rajkumar, a presbyter in the Church of South India, stated that opposition to the rights of same-sex couples is a violation of human rights.
+In 2008, CSI supported the faction of the Anglican Church—Global Fellowship of Confessing Anglicans (GAFCON)—on the debate over allowing gay clergy.
+Indian bishops sided with traditionalists on the issue of homosexuality.
+The church does not ordain clergy who are active in same-sex relationships.
+In 2009, the National Council of Churches in India, of which the CSI is a member, supported the legalization of consensual same-sex relationships in India.
+Christopher Rajkumar, a presbyter in the Church of South India, stated that opposition to the rights of same-sex couples is a violation of human rights.
 Also in 2009, V. Devasahayam, Bishop in Madras, supported legal rights for gay people saying "it is wrong to condemn people for their sexual orientation".
 Devashayam also argued that sexual orientation is genetic and that Scripture should be re-read from a contemporary context.

 In 2015, St Mark's Cathedral in Bangalore, a congregation of the CSI, hosted a forum on preventing homophobia, and Vincent Rajkumar, a presbyter, advocated for the support of gay rights.
 CSI clergy, under the National Council of Churches in India, co-held a conference working against homophobia in Jakarta, Indonesia in 2014 featuring a rainbow flag and with speakers in favour of same-sex couples.
 Moreover, during the week of the Primates' meeting in Canterbury, the CSI was listed by the BBC as being among the Anglican provinces open to blessing same-sex couples.

 In 2016, a seminary affiliated with the CSI has begun offering a seminary on LGBT issues.
 "The Tamil Nadu Theological Seminary in Madurai held a two-hour seminar on gender and sexuality..."
+In 2023, the Communion of Churches in India, of which the CSI is a part, opposed the legalization of same-sex marriages in India.